-People who care about the Florida Keys likely are aware the island chain felt impacts from Hurricane Ian’s tropical storm-force winds and storm surge Tuesday night and Wednesday, when Ian passed well west of Key West.
+People who care about the Florida Keys likely are aware the island chain felt impacts from Hurricane Ian’s tropical storm-force winds and storm surge Sept.
+27-28, when the center of the hurricane passed well west of Key West.

-The most impacted area of the contiguous Keys island chain appears to be Key West, where many roads flooded because of storm surge or were blocked by fallen trees.
-City crews removed foliage debris and performed clean-up tasks Thursday on streets, neighborhoods, visitor areas and landmarks including the famed Southernmost Point.
+The part of the contiguous Keys island chain most impacted by Hurricane Ian was Key West, where city crews have performed clean-up tasks on streets, neighborhoods, visitor areas and landmarks including the famed Southernmost Point.

-The other parts of the island chain, from the Lower Keys through Marathon and Islamorada to Key Largo, had far fewer impacts from Ian.
+The other areas of the island chain, from the Lower Keys through Marathon and Islamorada to Key Largo, had far fewer impacts from Ian.

 One family on Stock Island, adjacent to Key West, got a surprise as they cleaned seaweed from around their boat ramp: a green sea turtle hatchling buried in about a foot of seaweed.
 Eight-year-old Khannan Mellies and his family promptly named the tiny turtle “Ian,” and it was transported to the Middle Keys’ Turtle Hospital for care and an eventual release back into the wild.